-- 1. Leave Without Pay may be granted for an extended period of disability due to illness, injury, or maternity.
-(See: Sick Leave). - 2.
-Leave without pay may be granted for active military service.
-(See: Military Leave). - 3.
-Leave of absence without pay may be granted for good cause by the President on the recommendation of the Dean of the University, the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, and the Provost under circumstances wherein the best interest of the University will be served.
-If a faculty member fails to return after the period for which leave is granted, the appointment is terminated.
-The authorization of leave without pay is a matter of administrative discretion and may be considered in the following circumstances: - a. extended absence in the interest of the University of South Carolina, such as advanced academic training, research, or experiences which lead to increased competence and promote the interest of the University as well as that of the faculty member.
-Such leave without pay may be granted for a maximum continuous period of one year, unless special permission for an extension is granted by the President; - b. absence for personal reasons for up to ten consecutive calendar days authorized by the Campus Dean.
-Leave without pay exceeding ten consecutive calendar days may be granted by the Vice President for Human Resources or the Vice President's designee upon the request of the Dean of the University.
-An employee must obtain approval prior to going on authorized leave without pay.
-Failure to do so may result in the absence being charged as unauthorized leave.
+Leave Without Pay may be granted for active military service or for an extended period of disability due to illness, injury, or maternity.

+The President may grant leave without pay on the recommendation of the Dean of the University, the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, and the Provost if the best interest of the University will be served.
+If a faculty member fails to return after the period for which leave has been granted, the appointment shall be terminated.
+The authorization of leave without pay shall be a matter of administrative discretion and may be considered for extended absence in the interest of the University of South Carolina, such as advanced academic training, research, or experiences leading to increased competence of the faculty member.
+Such leave may be granted for a maximum continuous period of one year, unless extended by the President.

+Leave without pay for personal reasons may be granted by the Dean of the University for up to ten consecutive calendar days.
+Upon request by the Dean of the University through the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, the Vice President for Human Resources, or this person's designee, may grant leave without pay in excess of ten consecutive calendar days.
+Failure to obtain approval prior to taking leave without pay may result in the absence being charged as unauthorized leave.

-Annual leave and sick leave do not accrue during periods of leave without pay, but accumulated totals are not forfeited.
-Before starting leave faculty members should contact the Division of Human Resources for information on the continuation of retirement credit, insurance plans, and other employee benefits during the period of leave.
+Annual leave and sick leave shall not accrue during periods of leave without pay, but accumulated leave totals are not forfeited.
+Before starting leave, faculty members should contact the Division of Human Resources about the continuation of retirement credit, insurance, and other benefits.